Boston bid for the 2024 Summer Olympics: Bid history

 On December 16, 2014, Mayor Marty Walsh joined the Boston 2024 Partnership to present before the USOC.

 On January 8, 2015, the USOC selected Boston as its bidding city for the 2024 Olympic Games.
 To avoid criticisms of conflicts of interest, Boston 2024 chairman John Fish recused himself and Suffolk Construction Company from any Olympic-related bidding.

 On January 21, 2015, Boston 2024 released a redacted version of the bid they submitted to the USOC.
 The full, unredacted version of the bid was not released until July 24, 2015, after the Boston City Council threatened to issue a subpoena to obtain them.
 The redactions included the mention of a $500 million shortfall, Boston 2024's willingness to get laws changed to suit the Olympics, and the Partnership's downplaying of Olympic opposition and the possibility of a voter referendum.

-On January 23, 2015, former MassDOT Secretary Richard A. Davey was appointed CEO of the Boston 2024 Partnership, replacing Dan O'Connell, who remained a part of the Executive Committee.
+On January 23, 2015, former MassDOT Secretary Richard A. Davey was appointed CEO of the Boston 2024 Partnership, replacing Dan O'Connell, who remained a part of the executive committee.

 On March 9, 2015, Boston 2024 released salary information for its staff as well as the details for how much it was paying various consultants.
 Boston 2024 was paying $124,000 a month to consulting firms, excluding the $7,500 a week that former Governor Deval Patrick was receiving as a bid ambassador.

 On April 22, 2015, Boston 2024 announced a new 30-member board of directors, including celebrity athletes like Larry Bird, Jo Jo White, and Michelle Kwan, as well as members of the USOC.

 On May 21, 2015, Stephen Pagliuca replaced John Fish as chairman of the Boston 2024 Partnership.

 On June 15, 2015, Boston 2024 added 17 new members to its board of directors, including Olympic gold medalist Aly Raisman and former Boston mayor Raymond Flynn.

 Funding

-Acknowledging the overspending at past Olympics like Beijing and Sochi, the Boston 2024 Partnership promised that it would rely on private funds (with the exception of federal security spending), existing facilities and temporary venues, and transportation projects that had previously received approval.
+Acknowledging the overspending at past Olympics like publicly funded Beijing (China) and Sochi (Russia), the Boston 2024 Partnership announced that it would rely on private funds (with the exception of federal security spending), existing facilities and temporary venues, and transportation projects that had previously received approval.

 In the budget released in January 2015, Boston 2024 included an operating budget of $4.7 billion, a development budget of $3.4 billion, and an infrastructure budget of $5.2 billion.
 Andrew Zimbalist, a sports economist at Smith College criticized these budget numbers for numerous omissions and overly optimistic assumptions.

 In May, a public records request on an economic impact assessment of the bid commissioned by the Boston Foundation found that Boston 2024 planned to use tax increment financing for construction of the Olympic stadium, contradicting the group's earlier statements that no public funds would be used.

 In mid-July 2015, the Boston Globe reported that Boston 2024 was experiencing difficulties in fundraising.